MortalCoin/hyperion-dex-bot/README.md

 - Alternates between token0 and token1 for each pool
 - Configurable via TOML configuration file
 - Built with Rust and the alloy crate for Ethereum interaction
+- Integrated with Kuma Push for uptime monitoring and status updates

 ## Installation